YOURLS/custom-protocol/readme.md

-Plugin for YOURLS 1.6+: Custom Procols
+Plugin for YOURLS 1.6+: Custom Protocols

 # What for